structuralbioinformatics/CAMDA2019-DILI/README.md

 #### 3.2.
 GUILDify expansions of phenotype-gene associations
 Script: `gene_sets_phenotypes.R`.
 We used the R package `guildifyR` to make the expansions of the genes associated to the 15 phenotypes.

 #### 3.3.
 Non-parametric test
-Script: `gene_signature.Rmd`.
+Script: `gene_signature.R`.
 First, we retrieved the gene expression samples from cell line PHH (liver primary cell), dose concentration 10 µM and time 24 h.
 Then, for each landmark gene, we calculated a Wilcoxon test between the gene expression values of the DILI and no-DILI drugs.
-We written a summary of the output values in the table `reverse_signature_phh_notcorrected_info.txt`.
+We written a summary of the output values in the table `reverse_signature_phh_notcorrected_info.txt` (Supplementary Table 7).

+#### 3.4.
+Correlated samples
+Script: `analyse_top_correlated_samples.R` and `get_signature_from_top_correlated_samples.R`.
+First, we calculate the Pearson's correlation between all the samples.
+Then, we select the samples with a correlation threshold above 0.5, or otherwise the two most correlated samples.

 ### 4. Machine learning classification